AVLtoday City Guide Live

 Photo via Wikimedia Commons

-Another notable public building in Ellington’s portfolio is the S&W Cafeteria.
-Of course, today we know the space as a food hall — but that wasn’t always the case.
+This is the big one.
+Perhaps the most ornate embodiment of art deco style in Ellington’s portfolio is the S&W Cafeteria.
+Of course, today, we know the space as a food hall — but that wasn’t always the case.
+The S&W Cafeteria chain operated out of this building from 1929 to 197 and served thousands of guests per day.
 Explore what businesses have occupied the space since 1929.

 The architect also designed the Lewis Memorial Park Cemetery Office and the Merrimon Avenue Fire Station, again working on these smaller commissions while erecting many of our city’s most recognizable public structures.